No marine heat waves occurred, but the

 Great Barrier Reef remained in poor condition.

-Global sea level continued to rise steadily by 6.2 mm, marking an increase of 72 mm since 2000 and 95 mm since 1993.
+Global sea level rose by 4.3 mm, marking an increase of 76 mm since 2000 and 98 mm since 1993.

 Sea level around Australia has been rising faster than the global average.
 The fastest rate of rise was in the Tasman Sea, which has risen by more than 150 mm since 1992.

-Australian ocean surface temperature was lower than the previous year.
-Mean temperature was 0.09°C below the 2000–2018 average, but 0.32°C above the 1961- 1990 average.
+Australian ocean surface temperature increased and was the equal fourth warmest year on record.
+Mean temperature was 0.17°C above the 2000– 2019 average and 0.32°C above the 1961- 1990 average.